oracle-samples/oci-data-science-ai-samples/labs/custom_kv_labs/lab-05-postman.md

 ![](./images/request3.png)

-* Edit the payload given below according to your model ID, data(in inputLocation), outputLocation and compartment ID
+* Edit the payload given below according to your model ID, data(in inputLocation), outputLocation, and compartment ID

   (Note: data should be base64 encoded)
   ```